Q&A #161 – Can a foreign nonprofit organization qualify for 501(c)(3) status?

 One of the main reasons a foreign organization might consider applying for 501(c)(3) status is to facilitate receiving grants from U.S. private foundations.
 As explained in Q&A #86, U.S. tax rules make it difficult for private foundations to make grants directly to charities that were not incorporated or otherwise formed in the U.S. unless: (1) the foreign organization is recognized by the Internal Revenue Service (IRS) as a 501(c)(3) public charity; or (2) the foundation obtains an opinion letter from a qualified tax practitioner that the foreign organization is equivalent to a U.S. 501(c)(3) public charity.
 Consequently, obtaining 501(c)(3) status can open the doors for a foreign organization to receive grants from private foundations that might otherwise be hesitant to give.

 However, this process is not without complications.
-To obtain 501(c)(3) status, a foreign organization must submit a Form 1023 application to the IRS (organizations that are formed outside of the United States are not eligible to use the Form 1023-EZ).
+To obtain 501(c)(3) status, most foreign organizations must submit a Form 1023 application to the IRS, although there are limited exceptions for charities from certain countries like Canada under tax treaties with the United States.
+Note that organizations that are formed outside of the United States are not eligible to use the Form 1023-EZ.
 The application must demonstrate compliance with the organizational and operational requirements of 501(c)(3) status, and English translations of the organization’s formation documents must be included to show that the documents have the specific purpose and dissolution language required under U.S. law.
 It can be challenging to balance these requirements while complying with local entity formation laws that may be quite different from those governing U.S. nonprofits.

 Additionally, while a charity or NGO formed outside of the U.S. may be able to qualify for 501(c)(3) status, this status does not generally confer the ability to receive donations that are eligible for the charitable deduction under U.S. tax law.
 Subject to limited exceptions related to tax treaties between the U.S. and Canada, Mexico, and Israel, only contributions to 501(c)(3) organizations formed in the U.S. are eligible for the charitable deduction.